rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 # Personalization use case: configuration of a cart abandonment email {#personalization-use-case-helper-functions}

-In this example, you will personalize the body of an email message to be sent to customers who have left items in their shopping cart, but have not completed the purchase.
+In this example, you will personalize the body of an email message.
+This message is for customers who have left items in their shopping cart, but have not completed the purchase.

 You will use these types of helper functions: